os-autoinst/os-autoinst-distri-opensuse/README.md

 For using new mechanism to schedule modules, check [declarative schedule docs](declarative-schedule-doc.md)

-In case of adding new test for Installation, please use approach described in the
+In case of adding new test for Installation using the Yast installer, please use approach described in the
 [documentation for UI Test Automation Framework](ui-framework-documentation.md)